About Power Tripp Puppies

 I take great care and pride in ensuring that Power Tripp puppies get off to the best possible start in life.
 This starts with both parents being proven in work or performance abilities, temperament and health tested and cleared of any potential genetic diseases to the best of my abilities.
 Parents and puppies are naturally reared on a raw, species appropriate diet along side of many other add ins including some kibble, frozen or dehydrated options and even some cooked.
 I do my best to educate puppy buyers on the benefits of feeding this way and encourage everyone to continue doing so.
-Before leaving for their new homes all puppies will be microchipped and registered with the ABCA and/or AKC.
+Before leaving for their new homes all puppies will be microchipped and registered with the ABCA and/or AKC (for performance purposes only).

 How Our Puppies Are Raised...